-Hop on the S1, S2, or S25 from the Berlin Oranienburger Straße station for your 10 minute ride to the Brandenburg Gate for your next stop!
+Hop on the S1, S2, or S25 from the Berlin Oranienburger Straße station for a 10-minute ride to the Brandenburg Gate for your next stop!

-I generally don’t love walking tours when I visit new cities because they make me feel like a nerdy tourist, but the free 3-hour walking tour and history lesson offered by Sandemans is truly worth every minute.
-You’ll meet at the Starbucks by the Brandenburg Gate where you’ll hear about the history of the gate and you’ll begin to learn about the destruction that the many wars waged in this city caused.
+I generally don’t love walking tours when I visit new cities.
+They make me feel like a nerdy tourist, but the free three-hour walking tour and history lesson offered by Sandemans is truly worth every minute.
+You’ll meet at the Starbucks by the Brandenburg Gate where you’ll hear about the history of the gate.
+You’ll begin to learn about the destruction that the many wars waged in this city caused.

-But the best story of the tour is how the Berlin Wall accidentally came down at the end of the Cold War – you’ll have to ask your guide to tell you that gem!
+But, the best story of the tour is how the Berlin Wall accidentally came down at the end of the Cold War – ask your guide to tell you that gem!

-From here you’ll see the Topography of Terror, an outdoor/indoor museum that contains a preserved section of the Berlin wall along with several exhibits focused on both the Nazi regime during World War II and the division of Berlin during the ensuing Cold War.
+From here, see the Topography of Terror, an outdoor/indoor museum.
+It contains a preserved section of the Berlin wall along with several exhibits focused on both the Nazi regime during World War II, and the division of Berlin during the ensuing Cold War.

 Next is a quick stop at Checkpoint Charlie where a harrowing 16-hour showdown took place between 10 M-48 United States tanks and an equal number of T-55 Soviet tanks after US diplomat Allan Lightner was denied entry to East Berlin to attend the opera.
 World War III was narrowly averted by a delicate phone call between US President John F. Kennedy and Soviet leader Nikita Khrushchev.

 No trip to Germany is complete without a stop at a beer garden for a pint with a side of boiled pork knuckle!
-There are no shortage of options in Berlin but Brauhaus Georgbraeur is just a short 10 minute walk from Bebelplatz.
+There is no shortage of options in Berlin, but Brauhaus Georgbraeur is just a short 10-minute walk from Bebelplatz.
 If you have time, Prater Garten is the oldest and most famous beer garden in Berlin (but keep in mind that they close for the winter).

-You’ve got a short, 5 minute walk from Brauhaus Georgbraeur to Museum Island.
+Now it’s just a short, 5-minute walk from Brauhaus Georgbraeur to Museum Island.

-Berlin has no shortage of museums and lucky for you most are generally in the same area so it’s relatively easy to check them out if you have extra time.
-Museumsinsel (Museum Island) is a UNESCO World Heritage Site containing 5 spectacular museums for your viewing pleasure:
+Berlin has some incredible museums, and lucky for you most are generally in the same area, so it’s relatively easy to check them out if you have extra time.
+Museumsinsel (Museum Island) is a UNESCO World Heritage Site containing five spectacular museums for your viewing pleasure:

 - If Greek Classical Antiquities is your passion, check out the Altes Museum (Old Museum), built in 1830.

-- If Egyptian artifacts are more your style, head to the Neues Museum (New Museum) which was destroyed during World War II but rebuilt and reopened in 2009.
+- Egyptian artifacts more your style?
+Head to the Neues Museum (New Museum) which was destroyed during World War II, but rebuilt and reopened in 2009.

-- If you love Neoclassical, Romantic, Impressionist, and early Modernist artwork, Alte Nationalgalerie (Old National Gallery) will be right up your alley!
+- Love Neoclassical, Romantic, Impressionist, and early Modernist artwork?
+Alte Nationalgalerie (Old National Gallery) will be right up your alley!

-- If you prefer to spend your time viewing sculptures, Byzantine art, coins, and medals, the Bode Museum is the perfect place to spend an afternoon.
+- Do you prefer to spend your time viewing sculptures, Byzantine art, coins, and medals?
+Then the Bode Museum is the perfect place to spend an afternoon.

 - If you want to see the most visited art museum in Germany and one of the largest in the country, showcasing an antiquity collection, a Middle East museum, and a museum of Islamic art, check out the Pergamon Museum.